rolling-scopes-school/tasks/tasks/rslang/english-for-kids-translated.md

 - a card is rotated back to the front side when the mouse cursor moves beyond the borders of the card

 3. Statistics Page
-- the page description is added in the evaluation criteria (Hacker scope)
+- the page description is located in the evaluation criteria (Hacker scope)

 ## How Application should work
 The application works in training and game modes.